 - decreased demand for our products and services driven by 10% to 20% warmer winters relative to a baseline scenario of normal winters; and

-- safety concerns and additional costs to create a safer working environment related to 10% to 20% increases in summer extreme heat days (95 Deg F or higher) on our productive working hours.
+- safety concerns and additional costs to create a safer working environment related to 10% to 20% increases in summer extreme heat days (95 Degrees Fahrenheit or higher) on our productive working hour.

 Specifically, climate-related risks include an increased focus on emissions, compliance with applicable and proposed environmental legislation (such as the Regional Greenhouse Gas Initiative), regulations, asset integrity, and changing consumer preferences.
 These risks are considered as part of UGI’s overall business strategy and financial planning.

 In addition, the Audit Committee of UGI Corporation’s Board of Directors (the “Audit Committee”) oversees the activities and processes within the ERM program.
 Accordingly, the ERM group periodically updates the Audit Committee on risk assessments and risk profiles of the business units, metrics on key risks, ERM benchmarking information, as well as maturity and progress of the ERM program.
 The Audit Committee also provides guidance on prioritizing specific items with the ERM maturity model, within which the ESG/ERM integration forms an important priority for UGI.

 UGI’s cybersecurity programs have been developed to protect and preserve the confidentiality, integrity and availability of all information owned by, or in the care of, the Company.
 The cybersecurity teams work diligently to safeguard company and customer data by applying layered and defensive mechanisms to proactively provide the security needed to detect and defend against cyber attacks and to withstand potential impacts.